Four padlocks surrounding a hand with its index finger extended.

 Why WireGuard, OpenVPN, and IKEv2 are the best VPN protocols

-Most older protocols outside of WireGuard, OpenVPN, and IKEv2 are outdated and full of vulnerabilities.
-There’s no good reason to use any other VPN protocol outside of these three.
+Most protocols outside of WireGuard, OpenVPN, and IKEv2 are either outdated or full of vulnerabilities.
+There’s no good reason to use any other VPN protocol besides these three.

 To be honest, one protocol is enough to provide a good VPN service, but due to the differences in compatibility for routers and different operating systems, we provide all three.